Raw water: Treatment

-Raw water can be used for many purposes, such as cooling water, water for rinsing and chemical production, purified water, and drinking water.
-However, due to the possible contaminants, raw water must be treated before it is allowed for human consumption or industrial use.
+Due to the possible contaminants, raw water must be treated before it is allowed for human consumption or industrial use.
 There are several steps involved in the treatment of raw water, and different methods in which it can take place.

 Reverse osmosis

 Reverse osmosis has been used for the production of demineralised water for over 30 years.
 In reverse osmosis, water is transported across a membrane under high pressure, leaving a product that consists mainly of water and a concentrate containing most other components such as minerals and unwanted residues.
 Many contaminants, including iron, manganese, ammonium, traces of pesticides and medicines, organic micro pollutants, and radioactive particles can be removed with reverse osmosis alone.
 This efficiency has made reverse osmosis the primary method of water purification, often being used in combination with other methods, as a final treatment.

 A downside to reverse osmosis is that the removing of most minerals from water can have negative effects on its taste.
 Minerals are sometimes added to drinking water that was already filtered to improve its taste.